 Before the board makes a decision in matters assumed to be of significant importance for the purpose of the enterprise/company, or which will significantly change the character of the activities, the matter must be put before the ministry representing the state's ownership in accordance with the State Enterprise Act.

-(7) THE ELECTION COMMITTEE
+(7) NOMINATION COMMITTEE

-Statkraft SF and Statkraft AS have no election committee.
+Statkraft SF and Statkraft AS have no nomination committee.
 The election of the board members appointed by the owner in Statkraft SF will take place in the enterprise meeting.
 Statkraft SF and Statkraft AS have identical boards.